The Expiration Streaming Model: Diameter, $k$-Center, Counting, Sampling, and Friends

-For additive error $\eps n$ with constant probability of failure to answer one query, this uses $\Theta(1/\eps)$ space, and for $\eps$-relative error, this uses $\tilde\Theta((1/\eps) \log(\eps n))$ space.
+For additive error $\eps n$ with a constant probability of failure to answer one query, this uses $\Theta(1/\eps)$ space.
+For $\eps$-relative error, it uses $\tilde\Theta((1/\eps) \log(\eps n))$ space.

-\paragraph{Sampling.} Maintaining a random sample in an expiration stream, which we study in \cref{sec:GE-Sampling}, poses a similar challenge in that a sample is in some sense a subset approximation of the count of the items.
+\subparagraph*{Sampling.} Maintaining a random sample, which we study in \cref{sec:GE-Sampling}, poses a similar challenge in that a sample is in some sense a subset approximation of the count of the items.
 However, the maintained sample might expire, and other items must be stored in advance to replace the expired one.
-In the general-expiration model, the set of active items changes dynamically, and not in a controlled manner as in consistent expirations.
+In the general-expiration case, the set of active items changes dynamically, and not in a controlled manner as in consistent expirations.

 The main insight is that we can imagine running a reservoir sampler in the reverse order of the expirations -- assuming we know these expiration times all in advance.
 For maintaining a single sample, we just keep track of when the reservoir gets updated; our sketch only needs to maintain items that ever get placed in the reservoir.
 The size of this set can be analyzed as a coupon collector problem, and is $\calO(\log n)$ in expectation for a single sample.